ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/hydrology_theory.md

 hydrological [data collection](#data-collection) and [modelling](#hydrology-modelling)
 approaches as well as open
 [challenges and limitations](#challenges-and-limitations) in hydrological research.

+## Definition

+In the context of the Virtual Ecosystem, hydrology is defined as the distribution and movement of water both on and below the Earth's surface as well as through organisms.

+Water is crucial in an ecosystem for several reasons.
+It is essential for the survival of all living organisms, providing the medium for biochemical reactions and cellular processes.
+Further, water plays a key role in many ecosystem processes such as photosynthesis, nutrient cycling, and the decomposition of organic matter.
+Water facilitates the movement of nutrients and minerals within the soil which enables plant growth and maintains soil health.
+Aquatic environments, such as rivers, lakes, and wetlands, provide habitats for a wide range of species which supports biodiversity.
+Additionally, water bodies influence microclimates by regulating temperatures through heat absorption and release.

 ## Factors affecting hydrology